patternfly/patternfly-elements/elements/pfe-navigation-account/README.md

 ### UserData Object

-The `userData` method expects a JS(ON) object that at minimum should have:
+The `userData` method expects an object that at minimum should have:

 ```json
 {